Alonso-del-Arte/kanji-stroke-study/README.md

 So then my question is: Which Chinese character that you can actually find in a Chinese or Japanese newspaper has the most strokes?

+It should be noted that there is a standard way to count strokes, and it doesn't always match what one might assume, or at least what I have assumed.
+For example, '&#x4E09;', meaning "three," quite obviously consists of three strokes.
+However, a character like '&#x53E3;', often meaning "mouth," also consists of three strokes, and not, as I incorrectly assumed, four strokes.
+As it turns out, to write that character correctly, the left vertical line is written as the first stroke, then the upper horizontal line and the right vertical line are written together as one stroke (the second stroke), and finally the lower horizontal line makes the third stroke.

 I don't intend to open this project to Hacktoberfest.

 ## Text selections